-In order for students to receive transfer credit for Paralegal Courses offered at another institution, the following rules will be in effect:
+For students to receive transfer credit for Paralegal courses offered at another institution, the following rules will be in effect:

-- For classroom courses (not online), no more than 15 credits will be permitted to be transferred as paralegal specialty courses, ie. Either paralegal core or paralegal electives.
+- For classroom courses (not online), no more than 15 credits will be permitted to be transferred as paralegal specialty courses (either paralegal core or paralegal electives).

-- Students must provide a syllabus or similar comprehensive summary of the course which was completed
+- Students must provide a syllabus or a similar comprehensive summary of the course which was completed.

-- Students must provide proof that the course was in traditional classroom format
+- Students must provide proof that the course was in a traditional classroom format.

 - If a student transfers credits from another institution, they are not permitted to substitute any non-paralegal classes as paralegal electives.